ABMLI Contact Information

 I was educated outside of the U.S. or Canada.
 Do I need to have my undergraduate or master’s degree evaluated?

-No. The ABMM only requires that you obtain a U.S degree equivalency statement for your doctoral degree.
+No. The ABMLI only requires that you obtain a U.S degree equivalency statement for your doctoral degree.

 How many reference forms do I need to have submitted on my behalf?

 The ABMLI only requires that you document the minimum experience for the plan under which you’re applying.